 From a young age I was not comfortable around other people.
 Adults might have said I was quiet or shy.
 At school I was not very social.
 What they did not see, inside I was anxious; scared really.
 I think I hid it well.
 I remember in elementary school being socially anxious in school, not joining in the games at lunch-time or recess.
 Feeling anxiously alone.
-During middle school it became worse and I developed a blushing issue.
+During middle school it became worse and I developed a chronic blushing issue.
 I was highly self-conscious.
 Everywhere I went, sat, moved was based on fear and social anxiety.
 I was strategizing all the time how not to draw attention to me.
 In high school it became much worse.

 I hated being in school, and I hated being at home too.
 I learned to dissociate from my body and feelings.
 I felt fragmented, not really connected to myself or anyone else.
 I often felt like I was floating outside myself.
 I felt cold and sweaty.
 I often wanted to hide and get away from other people.
-I tried to be invisible and avoid interacting with other kids, teachers, questions, sports, groups, invitations to parties, and anything else that might put any attention onto me.
-I hated being called on in class because I was afraid I would be embarrassed, give the wrong answer and blush.
+I tried to be invisible and avoid interacting with other kids, teachers, sports, groups, invitations to parties, and anything else that might put any attention onto me.
+I hated being called on in class because I was afraid I would be embarrassed, give the wrong answer, be judged and blush.
 I was terrified to have the attention on me.
 Later, I cancelled college a few weeks before it began, out of fear.
 A year later I did begin college, but dropped out just a few weeks into classes due to my social anxiety and blushing.
 I had very little confidence in myself, procrastinated about everything, and lived a pretty isolated existence.

-Growing up, everyone seemed to miss that I had very serious social anxiety, blushing, depression, and PTSD issues.
+Growing up, everyone seemed to miss that I had very serious social anxiety, blushing, depression and PTSD issues.
 Not a single teacher, parent, family member or friend ever even hinted that I had any such issues.
 I missed a lot of growth and opportunity by not going to college, socializing, participating in organizations, community and such.
-Unfortunately, I mastered living life alone in order to cope with my deep, overwhelming fears and anxiety.
+I mastered living life alone in order to cope with my deep, overwhelming fears and anxiety.

 I did seek help and therapy in my late teens and a few other times during my twenties.
 But I did not stay long enough with these therapists out of fear and denial.
 This is common.
 Many people quit therapy or don’t seek it at these ages.
 Though what is unconscious and blocking our potential will rise again and again, until it hurts so much that we choose to address it.

-If I could do my life over, I would have gotten into therapy in my teens or twenties and stayed in it until I cleared my childhood wounding, and was living at my full potential.
+If I could do my life over, I would have gotten into therapy in my teens or twenties and stayed in it until I cleared my childhood wounding, until I was living at my full potential.
 I paid a big price for not doing so.
 I did not seriously dedicate myself to healing my own emotional issues until after a traumatic marriage and family breakup in my mid forties.
-That is when my journey of serious healing and transformation began.
+That is when my journey of serious self healing and transformation began.

 By then my life was so compounded by additional chaos, suffering and trauma, that it took almost ten years of ongoing therapy to bring me to a place of wholeness and a free, fulfilling life.
 As a result, I can finally say, I no longer have any serious issues with social anxiety, blushing, depression, or PTSD.
 My wish for others is that they do not wait as long as I did to address these issues.
 Put the time and energy in now to completely resolve everything holding you back.

-I really want everyone to know, that even severe social anxiety, blushing, trauma, depression and complex PTSD can be healed and transformed.
+I really want everyone to know, that even severe social anxiety, blushing, trauma, depression and PTSD can be healed and transformed.
 I am not only certain of this because of my own personal life transformation, but because of the many clients I have helped resolve these and similar issues.

-My experience makes me certain that really good psychotherapy can help a person achieve success and happiness in all areas of life.
+My experience makes me certain that really good holistic psychotherapy can help a person achieve success and happiness in all areas of life.
 Therapy is an exploration; a major, tremendous learning and growth experience.
 Good therapy expands our energy and ability to realize our full potential.
 Are you ready and willing to take advantage of it?

-Sincerely, wishing you all the best in life,
+Sincerely wishing you all the best in life,